 The most common way to intake heroin is through injection to provide a maximum type of high.
 By injecting the heroin directly into the bloodstream, users will feel a big “rush” momentarily after injecting into a vein.

 The Effects of Heroin

-Heroin addicts are rarely aware of enormous damage the drug is doing to them.
-They suffer from loss of appetite, mood swings lack of concentration, worsening performance in school or work and general neglect of their appearance.
+Heroin addicts are rarely aware of the enormous damage the drug is doing to them.
+They suffer from loss of appetite, mood swings lack of concentration, worsening performance in school or work, and general neglect of their appearance.
 The person may try to avoid eye contact and spending increasing amounts of time sleeping.
-Other negative behaviours such as lying or deceptive habits may be signs of heroin addiction.
+Other negative behaviors such as lying or deceptive habits may be signs of heroin addiction.